findmypast/testing-react-workshop/enzyme-examples.md

 As is can be seen far less lines of code are written, making it more focused and readable.
 The test is more reliable because in the first example the hack creates flaky tests.

-There is no need for the `before` so we render the component in the `it`.
-The component can be rendered in the `before` if needed.
+There is no need for the `before` so we render the component in the `it`, but the component can be rendered in the `before` if needed.

 ## Enzyme API